At a Glance

 This course introduces the concept of agile and explores the typical roles and activities found in an agile environment:

-- Learn how to better understand your customer’s needs through tools and techniques such as product vison statements, personas and journey maps
+- Learn how to better understand your customer’s needs through tools and techniques such as product vison statements, personas and journey maps.

-- Experience the scrum framework in action using a case study
+- Experience the scrum framework in action using a case study including Business Analysis skills to refine a product story backlog.

 - The evolution of Agile and how it fits into today’s organizations